As a student at Umeå Institute of Design there are several

 If you are interested in doing an exchange, you must apply to

-Decide where you would like to go by studying
+- Decide where you would like to go by

-the different schools UID has agreement with and which courses do
+studying the different schools UID has agreement with and which

-they offer.
-The International Coordinator can guide you in the
+courses do they offer.
+The International Coordinator can guide you

-process and help you get in touch with international coordinators
+in the process and help you get in touch with international

-prepare a "learning agreement" to ensure that you can transfer the
+UID and prepare a "learning agreement" to ensure that you can

 How to apply: